IntentTechnology/webflow/src/about-94-ft-player-deployment.md

   training style combined with her ability to inspire has not only proven results but impactful to the basketball community.
 ---

+Upon finishing college, Amber joined the grassroots program she grew up in Austin Elite where she was in charge of player development and coached the 17u boys team.
+She completed 2 summer seasons and transitioned to college coaching, coaching University of Louisiana for 6 years.
+While in charge of the guard development she had, 3 all conference selections.Amber has worked with numerous youth and youth programs, high school, collegiate and professional players from all over the country.Amber’s high energy and enthusiastic training style combined with her ability to inspire has not only proven results but impactful to the basketball community.